joshbeam/source.frontendcollisionblog/_posts/2016-01-17-intro-to-password-hashing.markdown

 password => 2.17 seconds (doing 100 billion guesses per second)
 </pre>

-Now, what happens if we put the hash in the calculator instead?
+Now, what happens if we have an even longer password?

 <pre>
-5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8 => 13.12 million trillion trillion trillion trillion trillion trillion centuries (doing 100 billion guesses per second)
+1234qewradsfZXCV => 1.54 hundred million centuries (doing 100 billion guesses per second)
 </pre>

 Woah.
 However, there are other considerations.
 What if the first guess is correct?
 Good question, and you're right.
 The above calculator only gives times for how long to search the entire character space would take.
 If we get the answer on the first guess, then it's irrelevant.